poldrack/ai-coding-experiments/README.md

 - Install the requirements: `pip install -r requirements.txt`
 - Run the entire workflow: `make all`

+## More detail on individual steps in the workflow

 ### Step 0: download code from github